-ITMC 2431 Designing a Microsoft® Windows 2000 Directory Services Infrastructure (MS 1561) (4)
+ITMC 2431 Designing a Microsoft® Windows 2000 Directory Services Infrastructure (MS 1561) (4) (This is a WECM course number.)

 Provides Microsoft® senior support professionals and network architects with the knowledge and skills necessary to design a Microsoft® Windows 2000 directory services infrastructure.
 Strategies are presented to assist the student in identifying the information technology needs of the organization, and then designing the Active Directory structure that meets those needs.
 Licensing/Certification Agency: Microsoft® Corporation.
 (3 Lec., 4 Lab.)